 Other Student Life activities include clubs and organizations which are intended to represent the diverse interests of all TJC students.
-These groups include educational, religious, special interests, governmental, departmental and more.
-Students can visit the Center for Student Life and Involvement located on the second floor of Rogers Student Center or log onto their OrgSync account for more information about how to be more involved or create a new organization.
+These groups include academic, athletic/recreational, campus involvement, honorary, religious, service, special interest, departmental and more.
+Students can visit the Center for Student Life and Involvement located on the second floor of Rogers Student Center or log onto their OrgSync account for more information about how to be more involved or to create a new organization.

 The following organizations are presently active on the campus.
-A more complete description of the purposes and activities of each organization is available at orgsync.tjc.edu.
+A more complete description of the mission and activities of each organization is available at orgsync.tjc.edu.